-Kilkishen is served by Clare Bus with a weekday service on the Feakle to Ennis route however services in the village are not as frequent as other villages along the route.
+Kilkishen is served by Clare Bus with a weekday service on the Feakle to Ennis route however services in the village are not as frequent as other villages along the route. three TFI Local Link Limerick Clare services.
+The C1 runs from Feakle to Ennis via Scarriff and Tulla Monday to Saturday.
+The C3 runs from Ennis to Feakle via Kilkishen Monday to Friday and the C9 Feakle-Kilkishen-Quin-Ennis runs every Thursday.
 The village is also serviced by Bus Eireann on the Limerick to Tulla route via Sixmilebridge.
 These services provide a valuable alternative to the private car and encourages a modal shift to a more sustainable transport option.